Getting Medicare While Traveling or Living Overseas

 Read moreAs people age, accessing healthy meals can become more challenging.
 According to Feeding America, one in five older adults was food-insecure in 2020.
-Some older adults struggle with affording healthy foods, whereas others have difficulty going to the grocery store and preparing meals when recovering from an illness or injury.
+Some older adults struggle with affording healthy foods.
+Others have difficulty going to the grocery store and preparing meals when recovering from an illness or injury.

-Although original Medicare does not offer food benefits, some Medicare Advantage plans provide a grocery allowance or cover meal delivery.
-Some programs also include nutrition education and cooking classes.
+For seniors aged 65 and older across the United States, Medicare serves as a federal health insurance program.
+If you are a senior who has enrolled in Medicare Parts A and B (known as original or traditional Medicare), you may then also enroll in a Medicare Advantage plan.
+Note that, although original Medicare does not offer food benefits, some Medicare Advantage plans do provide a grocery allowance or cover meal delivery.
+Some of these programs may also include nutrition education and cooking classes.

 Local Elder Law Attorneys in Your City

 Medicare Advantage differs from traditional Medicare, as private companies contract with Medicare to offer Medicare Advantage plans.
+Those interested in enrolling in this type of plan (also known as Medicare Part C) could benefit from consulting with an elder law attorney first.
 Plans vary, and finding insurance that fits your unique needs is essential.
-Those interested in enrolling in this type of plan could benefit from consulting with an attorney first.

 Potential enrollees should also be wary of predatory marketing practices and evaluate their options before committing to a plan.
 Even if you qualify for a Medicare Advantage plan with food benefits, traditional Medicare could be a better option for you, depending on your circumstances.

-Special needs plans, which tailor membership to beneficiaries who meet specific criteria, offer grocery and meal benefits options.
+Special needs plans (SNPs), which tailor membership to Medicare recipients who meet specific criteria, offer grocery and meal benefits options.

-When Medicare Advantage plans have grocery benefits, they typically give beneficiaries a card that they can use to check out at approved stores like Kroger and Walmart.
+When Medicare Advantage health plans have grocery benefits, they typically give enrollees a kind of prepaid debit card that they can use to check out at approved stores like Kroger and Walmart.

-The benefits only cover whole foods such as vegetables, legumes, meat, and dairy, as well as pantry staples and water.
-Only covered food items can go on the card.
+The Medicare food allowance benefit will typically only cover qualifying whole food items such as fruits and vegetables, legumes, meat, and dairy.
+You can use the card only to purchase healthy food that is included in the coverage.
+Pantry staples and water may also be part of the benefit, depending on the plan.
 Enrollees must pay out of pocket for soda, baked goods, and processed foods like chips.

-Instead of grocery benefits, some Medicare Advantage Part C plans cover meal delivery services.
+Instead of Medicare grocery benefits, some Medicare Advantage plans offer coverage for meal delivery services.
 Meal delivery services can benefit those who face challenges getting to the grocery store and preparing meals.
 A service must meet Medicare’s nutritional guidelines for Medicare Advantage to cover it.

 Many Medicare Advantage plans only supply meal delivery for a set period.
-This type of plan can suit those discharged from a hospital or skilled nursing facility who only need help with meals for a set time.
+This type of plan can suit those discharged from a hospital or skilled nursing facility who only need help with meals for a certain amount of time.

 Less common is long-term meal delivery coverage for those homebound with chronic medical conditions.

-For older adults who do not qualify for a special needs program with meal benefits or who do not elect to enroll in original Medicare, alternative meal resources are available.
+Some older adults may do not qualify for a special needs program with meal benefits.
+Others do not elect to enroll in original Medicare.
+For them, alternative meal resources are available.

 Read moreIn addition to nursing home care, Medicaid may cover home care and some care in an assisted living facility.
 Coverage in your state may depend on waivers of federal rules.